coston/movies-app/README.md

   Data is fetched securely from the Movies API with error handling.
 I’ve implemented caching strategies via Next.js’s data fetching features to improve performance and reduce redundant API calls.

 - **Hybrid Rendering Approach:**
-  To balance SEO and interactivity, the app uses server-side rendering for movie details and client-side rendering for snappy performance in the movies list.
+  To balance SEO and interactivity, the app uses server-side rendering for movie details and client-side rendering for snappier perceived performance in the movies list.

 ## Additional Considerations